9 best crisis management tools

 The definition of crisis management - brand protection, reputation management, risk management - is having prepared scenarios that'll guide an organization tackling a sudden and powerful negative situation.

 Yes, an increasing number of brands do appreciate the importance of having a crisis management plan.
-But, according to communications services company Burson-Marsteller, only 51% have one.
-With only one-third of those companies having faith in their plan working.
+But, according to a PR crisis survey conducted by PRNEWS and CS&A International, only 62% have one.
+With doubt as to how regularly they’re updated.

 This is not good news, folks.